mikaelpoli/mikaelpoli/README.md

 ### Hi there 👋

-- 🔭 Psychology BSc and MSc on a Data Science MSc journey
+- 🔭 Psychology BSc and MSc, now with a twist of Data Science MSc!
 - ⚡ I like big paintings
 ---
 ### &nbsp;Languages: